zph/runbook/README.md

 1. Confirm/prompt functions always return false in notebooks due to lack of support in deno kernel.
 We may invest in upstreaming a patch to support this as it has support in python notebooks

+# Readme Changes

+README.md is generated from .config/README.md.template and should be updated there.